automator-plus/tutorials/README.md

 + <a href="./CEP/getting-started-with-the-adobe-premiere-pro-api/getting-started-with-the-adobe-premiere-pro-api.md">Getting Started with the Adobe Premiere Pro API</a>
 + <a href="./CEP/adobe-extendscript-programming-basics/adobe-extendscript-programming-basics.md">Adobe ExtendScript Programming Basics</a>
-+ <a href="./CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md">Debugging the Adobe Premiere Pro Api</a>
++ <a href="./CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md">Debugging the Adobe Premiere Pro API</a>
++ <a href="./CEP/adobe-premiere-pro-API-objects/adobe-premiere-pro-API-objects.md">Adobe Premiere Pro API Objects</a>